cltl/historical_distance/README.md

 Step 2: enter test.py and adapt any variable to your needs, e.g. the folder title in the filepath, the time buckets etc.
 Step 3: run test.py from the command line.
 The function calculate_historical_distance returns a pandas dataframe.
 If an output folder is specified, then the function creates an excel file there.

+##Notes
+- When the publication date of the text could not be retrieved, 'unknown' is returned.
+- When an event date is outside of the lower bound of panda's time frame, it uses this lower bound as the default event date.
+- When the historical distance between the publication date and the event date falls outside of the range of the specified time buckets, its time bucket will be specified as "outside bucket range".

 ## Authors
 * **Levi Remijnse** (l.remijnse@vu.nl)